Mount Dora Christian Academy

 Mount Dora Christian Academy (formerly Christian Home and Bible School) is a co-educational PreK-12 private Christian school in Mount Dora, Florida, United States.
 Founded in 1945, Mount Dora Christian Academy is affiliated with, but not directed or funded by, the Churches of Christ.
-It is accredited by the Southern Association of Colleges and Schools and National Christian School Association.

-Mount Dora Christian Academy uses State of Florida adopted curriculum adhering to the Sunshine State Standards.
-Standardized tests are administered in March each academic year 9th-11th grades.
-The PSAT/NMSQT is administered in October each year to 10th and 11th grades.
+Mount Dora Christian Academy is accredited by the Florida Council of Independent Schools (FCIS), Cognia (formerly known as AdvancedED), and the National Christian School Association (NCSA).
+MDCA is a part of the Florida High School Athletic Association (FHSAA) and is also an ACT, PSAT, and CLEP testing site.